So You Want to Be a Data Scientist? Read This First

 ✔ Tip: Go to meetups, join data science Slack groups, and engage on LinkedIn.
 Your network is your superpower.

-8️⃣ Simplicity Wins: Don’t Overcomplicate Models
+8️⃣ Simplicity Wins: Don’t Overcomplicate Things

 A model doesn’t have to be complex to be effective.
 In fact, simpler models are often: